BY MICHAEL ARMSTRONG

 “We like this project and we want it to happen, but not at an impact to the neighbors,” Dee said.

 Carter also pointed out that the subdivision had covenants against structures like towers.
-The board considered remanding the case to the commission when Carter said material he submitted wasn’t in its packet, but the board determined his material had been included as a laydown at the meeting.
+The board considered remanding the case back to the commission when Carter said material he submitted wasn’t in its packet, but the board determined his material had been included as a laydown at the meeting.

 The board met for an hour in executive session after the appeal hearing to deliberate.
 A written decision will be announced within 30 days.